 Distinctly golden-colored bonefish are occasionally seen at Turneffe.
 As far as we can determine, these Golden Bonefish are only seen at Turneffe Atoll.
 They stand out clearly from the rest of the school and are often in the middle of a school making them difficult to hook.
 They are also often one of the largest fish in the school.
 On occasion , a Golden is landed and released - note photo below.

-For bonefish, we recommend a 7 or 8 weight rod with a reel capable of holding around 200 yards of backing.
-Floating lines are imperative, particularly when wading, and our flies tend to be smaller than those used elsewhere - generally 6's and 8's but also some 10's.
-A couple of well-known flies have been developed at Turneffe Flats including the Pops Bonefish Bitters created by Craig Mathews with the help of our guide Winston "Pops" Cabral and the ToDyFor named after long-time Turneffe Flats guide, Willy Dyer.
+For bonefishing we recommend a 7 or 8 weight rod with a reel capable of holding at least 150 yards of backing.
+Floating lines are imperative, particularly when wading, and our flies tend to be smaller than those used. elsewhere - generally 6's and 8's but also some 10's.
+A couple of well-know bonefish flies have been developed at Turneffe Flats including the Pops Bonefish Biltters created by Craig Mathews with the help of guide Winston "Pops" Cabral and the ToDyFor named after long-time Turneffe Flats guide, Willy Dyer.